shadow river books

 Our website exists to acquaint readers with the books we publish as well as others we can enthusiastically recommend.

-We also provide editing services and helpful articles on life, dreams, and goals.
+We also provide editorial services and helpful articles on life, dreams, and goals.
 We hope you'll take a look around.

 SHADOW RIVER BOOKS